 Often considered one of the top spring events in the nation, Muskogee's Azalea Festival attracts visitors from around the world.
 Make your way to Honor Heights Park to enjoy a drive along paved roadways that wind around the blooming flowers, walkways perfect for runners or birders, five lakes, a variety of picturesque ponds, a butterfly sanctuary and a tree arboretum.
-Enjoy the blooms at Honor Heights Park and then head into downtown Muskogee for events that take place throughout the city.

 In recent years, this much-loved festival has expanded to include a chili cook-off, quilt exhibits, arts and craft displays, a bike ride and plenty of live entertainment.
 In mid-April, the park will welcome visitors for Party in the Park, a tasting of Oklahoma food and wine in a breathtaking setting.
 Thousands of tulips will be in bloom surrounding the event, which will be set up on a lawn under tents.
 Live entertainment will be provided.

-Make your way to Muskogee during the month of April to celebrate the kaleidoscope of color that blooms each spring.
+Celebrate the kaleidoscope of color that blooms each spring.
 Enjoy free tours of Honor Heights Park and don't forget your camera - you'll want to capture every bloom and every memory at the Azalea Festival.